-May’s jobs report left onlookers with mixed emotions as strong nonfarm payroll additions were a sign of economic strength while slowing wage growth and rising unemployment were potential signs of weakening.
+May’s jobs report left onlookers with mixed emotions.
+As strong nonfarm payroll additions were a sign of economic strength, slowing wage growth and rising unemployment were potential signs of weakening.
 A resilient labor market is a factoid continually quoted by Fed policymakers as they determine whether to continue raising interest rates throughout 2023.
 Will the mixed signals offered by the May jobs report convince Fed policymakers to pause interest rate hikes or encourage them to hike rates further?

 Breakdown of Job Signals

 Countless data points are utilized to assess the strength of the jobs market.
-Three jobs-specific data points that stood out in the May report were nonfarm payroll employment, wage growth, and unemployment.
+Three jobs-specific data points stood out in the May report.
+They were nonfarm payroll employment, wage growth, and unemployment.
 Below you will find a breakdown of these as well as what they may be signaling.

 Nonfarm Payroll Employment